People always mention the positives of traveling; seeing the world, meeting new people, trying new foods, etc.

 Missing Things from Home

 7. Sometimes you want something from home that is just not available where you are.
 This point is a bit bratty but sometimes you really just want something and you can’t have it because it’s not there.
-One example is finding a chip flavour you want but all they have is seaweed or seafood flavours lol.
+One example is finding a chip flavor you want but all they have is seaweed or seafood flavors lol.

 8. Missing your home cooked food.
 When I first set out for Southeast Asia I thought the people I met ordering burgers and going to Western restaurants for food were crazy!
 How could you eat Western food when you’re in a country that has some of the most delicious food in the world?!
 One month in, I understood.
 Although the food is awesome, sometimes you just want some fried chicken fingers and fries to satisfy your cravings.